chirs/scripting/README.md

 Some software incorporates several different scripting languages.
 Modern web browsers typically provide a language for writing extensions to the browser itself, and several standard embedded languages for controlling the browser, including JavaScript (a dialect of ECMAScript) or XUL."

+====

+Physical form, accorignto D'Arcy Thompson (1917), is the resolution at one instant of time of many forces that are governed by rates of change - Negroponte / Architecture machine.